Health Library

 Some risk factors for stroke that you can change are:

 - Not smoking.
 If you do smoke, quit.
-Ask your doctor for help quitting.
+Ask your health care provider for help quitting.

-- Controlling your cholesterol through diet, exercise, and medicines, if needed.
+- Controlling your blood cholesterol and lipids (fats) through diet, exercise, and medicines, if needed.

 - Controlling high blood pressure through diet, exercise, and medicines, if needed.
-Ask your doctor what your blood pressure should be.
+Ask your provider what your blood pressure should be.

 - Controlling diabetes through diet, exercise, and medicines, if needed.